daphne-eu/daphne/doc/DaphneDSL/LanguageRef.md

 ##### Matrix literals

-A matrix literal consists of a comma-separated list of expressions, enclosed in square brackets and optionally followed by parentheses with a comma separated pair of expressions defining its dimensions.
+A matrix literal consists of a comma-separated list of expressions enclosed in square brackets, optionally followed by parentheses with a comma separated pair of expressions which define its dimensions.
 Its elements can be the product of complex expressions such as built-in and user defined functions as well as variables or literals.
-The matrix's value type is the most general value type among its elements and currently supports `f64`, `si64`, `bool` types (in order of generality).
+The matrix's value type is the most general value type among its elements and currently supports `f64`, `si64`, and `bool` types (in order of generality).
 Matrix literals are by default column matrices if no dimensions have been specified.
 If only one dimension has been declared, the other one will be inferred automatically to match it.
 Note that the [built-in function](/doc/DaphneDSL/Builtins.md) `reshape` can also be used to modify the shape of matrices.